PX4/PX4-user_guide/en/getting_started/basic_flight_modes.md

 **RATITUDE**

 In simple terms it is the Stabilized Acrobatic mode.
 So when the sticks are in the middle the craft hovers.
-When you give small movements of the sticks around the center the craft is gentle movement like in stabilize (angle control around the middle).
-When you push the sticks in their extreme position you have Acrobatic movement ie you can perform flips and other figures.
+When you give small movements of the sticks around the center u to the middle the craft will move gently like in stabilize flight (angle control around the middle).
+When you push the sticks in their extreme position you have Acrobatic movement ie you can perform flips and other figures(rate controll at extreme stick positions).

 ## Assisted Modes